raballew/okd-the-hard-way/docs/01-hypervisor.md

 Libvirt provides storage management on the physical host through storage pools and volumes.
 A storage pool is a dedicated quantity of storage usually reserved by a dedicated storage administrator.
-Storage pools are not required for proper operation of VMs but it is a good way to manage VM related storage.
+Storage pools are not required for proper operation of VMs but it is a good way to manage storage related and used by VMs.

 ### Storage Pool

-Special disk formats such as qcow2,raw, iso, etc as supported by the qemu-img program are used while setting up the VMs.
+Special disk formats such as qcow2, raw, iso, e.g. as supported by the qemu-img program are used while setting up the VMs.
 The recommended type of pool to manage this files is `dir`.